jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

   - An alert rule monitors your telemetry and captures a signal that indicates that something is happening on the specified resource.
 The alert rule captures the signal and checks to see if the signal meets the criteria of the condition.
 If the conditions are met, an alert is triggered, which initiates the associated action group and updates the state of the alert.
   - The maximum number of alerts supported through action group configuration settings is up to 100 notifications per hour
   - Both Voice and SMS notifications are limited to no more than one notification every 5 minutes.
+- ITSM Tool Integration
+  - Before you can create a connection in ITSM, you must first install the ITSMC in the Azure Log Analytics workspace.
+  - To create work items in your ITSM tool based on Azure alerts, you’ll need to use the ITSM action in action groups.
+  - The IT Service Management Connector Solution enables you to provide faster resolution of incidents by bringing service desk and monitoring data together.
+It provides a bi-directional connection between Azure and supported ITSM tools ServiceNow, System Center Service Manager, Provance and Cherwell.
 - Configuring Azure Monitor Logs
   - Description
     - Log Analytics is a service for aggregating log data in a single pane, where it can be analyzed, visualized, and queried.